-In 2021, a limited number of proposals from radio stations and other media ecosystems such as print, television, audiovisual production, and community internet will be accepted as long as they are managed by Indigenous People and have community support.
+In 2022, a limited number of proposals from radios and other media ecosystems such as print, television, audiovisual production, and community internet will be accepted as long as they are managed by Indigenous People and have community support.

 - Indigenous community radio stations

 - Network of Indigenous Communicators or group of women communicators

 - Media managed by Indigenous peoples and leadership of Indigenous women.

 The first phase of this call for proposals includes submitting a letter, audio or video recording that details the project proposal.
 The written proposal must be two pages long and the audio or video recording must be three to five minutes.
 If the proposal is chosen, the radio or radio network will be invited to develop a full proposal in Spanish or English (only in these two languages).
 Please note that an invitation to submit a full proposal is not a guarantee for receiving a grant.